Explorer-USS-0-1/Explorer-USS.0.1/README.md

 Because we couldn't see it everywhere, we gave to the rover an eye (a camera), so we can see what it sees.

-Maybe is not a professional rover, or a competitive one, but for sure with a very limited budget and almost 0 knowledge, we made something very nice and learned a lot of useful things.
+Maybe is not a professional rover, or a competitive one, but for sure with a very limited budget and almost zero starting knowledge, we learned a lot about embedded software and IOT.

 >[!Note]
 >